connected-little-boxes/HullOS-Z/docs/links.md

 * You can find all the Hull Pixelbot repositories on GitHub [here](http://hullpixelbot.com/).

-* You can get the documentation for Python-is (the language used to program the Pixelbot) [here](https://www.hullpixelbot.com/HullOS%20Python-ish%20Specification.pdf),
+* You can get the documentation for Python-ish (the language used to program the Pixelbot) [here](https://www.hullpixelbot.com/HullOS%20Python-ish%20Specification.pdf),

 * You can get the 3D printable and laser cut chassis designs [here](https://github.com/HullPixelbot/Hardware).